 Current Washington State Professional Teaching Certification (or equivalent continuing certification).
 Applicants from private schools should show evidence of comparable teaching experience and professional development.

 Application Process and Materials

 Complete the Supplemental Application Form

-Applicants who are admitted for an Autumn start receive advance credit for their prior experience and join a cohort of candidates whose work has focused on instructional leadership during the spring and summer.
+Applicants who meet pre-requisite instructional leadership experience are admitted directly to Autumn quarter and join a cohort of candidates whose work has focused on instructional leadership during the Summer quarter Early Start option.

 Complete application to the University of Washington Graduate School

 Submitted after receiving starting quarter recommendation from LEDE faculty

 Made online at https://apps.grad.uw.edu/applForAdmiss/